Maxime5G/EvoScope/README.md

 which will output two pdf: `[prefix]_barplot_tvector_MCMC.pdf` and `[prefix]_histogram_parameter_distribution.pdf`.

-### Scoop
+### evo-scope

-To run a full scoop analysis, you can try the test data in the TestData folder like:
+To run a full evo-scope analysis, you can try the test data in the TestData folder like:

 ```
-./scoop -t TestData/ThreeWCPairs_forTests.tab -T TestData/align_cured_UbyT_2_tree_rooted -f
+./evoscope -t TestData/ThreeWCPairs_forTests.tab -T TestData/align_cured_UbyT_2_tree_rooted -f
 ```

 Where here we want to have the full run.